mit-cml/yrtoolkit/ct/tutorials/my_piano_coolthink.md

 ---

 # Introduction
-In this unit you will extend your knowledge of the MIT App Inventor platform, by making a  the <strong>My Piano </strong> app, that will play notes like a piano!
+In this unit you will extend your knowledge of the MIT App Inventor platform, by making the <strong>My Piano </strong> app, that will play notes like a piano!

 ![screenshot of my piano app](../images/myPiano/my-piano-screenshot-coolthink.png){:.enlargeImage}